allenai/s2-folks/examples/python/find_coauthored_papers/README.md

 Given two author names, this script finds coauthored papers.
-In the case that multiple authors match either author name, a summary of each author is printed.
+In the case there are multiple matches for either author's name, we print a description of each match.
 The user should then re-run this script with a specific author ID.

 S2 APIs involved: